 I’m passionate about teaching + giving support to those who may need extra help.

 All the answers so far are very valid!
 Another thing I would recommend is paying attention to the mark scheme.
 Spend time looking at exactly what they’re asking you for, write your own simplified condensed version and making sure in your writing you’re ticking every box.
 I’d also recommend practicing many past questions.
 The likelihood is that the question that will come up will have some relevance to questions you’ve already done and by practicing loads you already have an idea of what you’re going to say in the real exam.
 Every time you write an essay get a teacher to look at it.
 They can identify your weaknesses so you know where to focus your revision.

-Dedicated tutor and undergraduate at University College London (UCL)
+Dedicated tutor and graduate from University College London (UCL)

 The best thing you can do to improve your grade is by identifying your weaknesses.
 By doing this you’ll be able to directly focus on the areas you can improve.
 Also, by looking at examiner reports published by your exam board, you’ll be able to see what students generally do really well in exams and where they can improve this will allow you to approach and prepare for exams better.
 Ultimately, your marked against an exam criteria which is broken into assessment objectives.
 If you understand what each assessment objective requires and ensure you can apply them effectively, you are most likely to see a significant improvement in your grades!
 Hope that helps.